skyxuji/voyage/README.md

                                            Voyage is a discord moderation bot About
   - Voyage is a simple moderation bot built to remove racial slurs or unwanted terms
-  - Built with Python Version 3.11
+  - Built with Python Version 3.12 and Discord.py Library